Projects

 Files can be attached to project records by uploading on the "Attachments" tab of the project details screen.
 This functionality is primarily used for records related to the project, such as contract details, price lists, lease terms, or master service agreement (MSA).

-You can log project costs on the "Costs" tab of the project details screen.
-These details are useful in order to report on the ongoing cost of project, manage cost allocation, record billable events, and calculate overall project margins.
-The core details are visible on the "Accounting" tab and include description, amount, reported date, and the user reporting the cost:
+You can log project time (hours) and other (miscellaneous) costs on the "Costs" tab of the project details screen.
+These details are useful in order to report on the ongoing cost of project, manage cost allocation, track service hours, record billable events, and calculate overall project margins.

 Renewing a project creates a new project that has the current project recorded as its previous project.
 A renewal can optionally copy over all the product details associated with the previous project.
 A renewal will also automatically reassign the assets when the project renews (subject to certain constraints).